This document belongs to Manual Full System Encryption (with Extras).

 - A newer system to replace BIOS.

 UEFI stands for Unified Extensible Firmware Interface, often called just EFI for short (for historical reasons).
-It includes a security measure to help protect against malware.
+It includes a hardware-based security measure to help protect against malware.

 2. EFI and this process